stackbit/jamstackthemes/content/theme/hugo-theme-revealjs.md

   - No Cms
 date: 2018-01-02T16:37:47.000Z
 github_branch: master
-description: 'Use Hugo to build a presentation, powered by RevealJS'
+description: Use Hugo to build a presentation, powered by RevealJS
 stale: true
 ---